BlueBlueKitty/zotero-ainote/README.md

 - Select one or more PDF items in Zotero.
 - Right-click and choose `Generate AI Summary Note`.
-- The plugin will create summary notes using the configured AI service.
+- A popup window will appear showing the AI-generated content in real-time.
+- For multiple items, each item's content is clearly separated and labeled.
+- Once processing completes, all summaries are automatically saved to notes.
-- Progress and streaming output are shown in real time.
+- You can close the output window at any time.

 ---